 2) Let’s take “contested divorce” next.
-A contested divorce is one where at the beginning of case the husband and wife cannot agree about something that the law requires to be handled in a divorce decree.
+A contested divorce is one where at the beginning of the case the husband and wife cannot agree about something that the law requires to be handled in a divorce decree.

 What do I mean by that?
 If you and your spouse cannot agree on any one thing, the judge must set your case for trial.
 So, if you want your spouse to be picking up your child on 4:30 p.m. every other Friday to begin weekend visitation, and your spouse wants to pick up the child at 4:00 p.m. every other Friday, you have a contested divorce.
 The law says you must have a decree that sets out the time to exchange children for visitation.
 People have been detained and investigated by police for not exchanging the child at the time stated on the decree.

 That goes for property and pets as well.
-If you want “Pearl” the cheerful poodle, and your spouse also wants Pearl, and Pearl joined the family after you married, you have a contested divorce.
+If you want “Pearl,” the cheerful poodle, and your spouse also wants Pearl, and Pearl joined the family after you married, you have a contested divorce.
 That’s true about the silverware, the dishes, the dining room set, and so on.
 It is especially true for your 401(k), pension, and credit card debt.
 Either you agree on how to divide it, or you don’t.
 If you don’t completely agree on everything, you have a contested divorce.

 Sometimes, in contested divorce cases, no matter how reasonable you are, you cannot settle the case.
 That can happen because your spouse wants it to happen.
 No cheap divorce there.
 The faster you get to trial, the less expensive your contested divorce will be.

-If so, that’s good, because here you have a shot at a quick and cheap divorce.
-Go to the Missouri Court website and you will find the forms and schedules as templates that you can use with your spouse, to see if you have an agreement.
+If so, that’s good, because here you have a shot at a quick and cheap amicable divorce.
+Go to the Missouri Court website and you will find the forms and schedules as templates that you can use with your spouse to see if you have an agreement.
 Fill out every form completely; review it with your spouse to make sure you agree.
 Change whatever terms as needed to make the agreement.
 Leave no blanks.
 Completely list your property and debts.
-Then, just pay the filing fee, file the documents, follow the clerk’s instructions, and you have a really cheap and quick divorce.
+Then, just pay the filing fee, file the documents, follow the clerk’s instructions and you have a really cheap and quick divorce.